 You are responsible for your own data.
 You must believe that you actually did a certain speed before you post that number, however you work it out.
 This website works mostly by the honesty system, and if you aren't honest with your numbers, then you will be found out eventually.

 You must be able to produce the data file for any session that you sail.
-On occasion you may receive a request for this file, within one month of your data being posted.
+At any time you may receive a request for this file for verification.
 Failure to produce this file in its original format may result in the session being deleted, and, in a penalty being applied to your team.

 The 'Average' score for each category will be the average of the top two scores for the team, recorded on that day.

 Speeds recorded should be Doppler and from a GPSteamchallenge approved GPS and recognised software, primarily, KA-72 Speedlocker, GPS-Results, RealSpeed and GPSAR-Pro.

 The following GPS's are considered valid for the purposes of the challenge (most preferable at the top, least preferable at the bottom):

 Check out discussions on Seabreeze for more information or to get help from the GPSTC community.